timrodz/cpp-shape-drawer/README.md

 ## Known problems

 1. Having empty lines inside **.ini** files crashes the program.
-To avoid this: remove unnecessary empty lines.
+To avoid this: Remove unnecessary empty lines.
 2. Duplicate headers inside **.ini** files crash the program.
 To avoid this: Use different names.
+3. **.ini** files can be very problematic.
+To avoid any possible crashes: Stick to the format given.